freeCodeCamp/freeCodeCamp/guide/english/agile/acceptance-testing/index.md

 An Acceptance Test are used to test relatively bigger functional blocks of software aka Features.

+In agile development, an acceptance test confirms that an story is complete by matching a user action scenario with a desired outcome.

 ### Example
 You have created a page that requires the user to first enter their name in a dialog box before they can see the content.
 You have a list of invited users, so any other users will be returned an error.